leanprover/fp-lean/functional-programming-lean/src/hello-world/step-by-step.md

 ```Lean info
 {{#example_out Examples/HelloWorld.lean dropNonLetter}}
 ```
-in which all non-letter characters have been removed from the right side of the string.
+in which all non-alphanumeric characters have been removed from the right side of the string.
 In the current line of the program, whitespace characters (including the newline) are removed from the right side of the input string, resulting in `"David"`, which is associated with `name` for the remainder of the block.